 What should I do if I am infected with COVID-19?

-If you are infected with COVID-19 or suspected to be infected, we are following the Centers for Disease Control and Prevention's (CDC’s) recommendation to separate your baby from you.
-We know this is an emotionally difficult step to take, but this is the right thing for your baby.
+If you are infected with COVID-19 or suspected to be infected around the time tht you have your baby, we are following the Centers for Disease Control and Prevention's (CDC’s) recommendation to separate you and your baby.
+We know this is an emotionally difficult step to take, but this is the right thing for the safety of your baby.y

 - Information about COVID-19